-Where do I find recommended tire inflation pressures for Volkswagen Phaeton?
+Where to find recommended tire pressure for Volkswagen Phaeton?

 What is recommended winter tire pressure for Volkswagen Phaeton?

-Recommended tire pressure for Volkswagen Phaeton is the same for any season, but you may inflate your Volkswagen Phaeton tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Volkswagen Phaeton tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Volkswagen Phaeton tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter Volkswagen Phaeton tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 Is Volkswagen Phaeton equipped with Tire Pressure Monitoring System (TPMS)?

 If your Volkswagen Phaeton is built after 2007, it is most likely equipped with a Tire Pressure Monitoring System.
 Check owner's manual to see if your model has TPMS.

 Why is Volkswagen Phaeton tire pressure light on?

 If Volkswagen Phaeton TPMS warning light comes on and stays on, it means at least one of the tires is underinflated.
 If TPMS warning light goes on and off, fluctuating ambient temperatures may be the reason.
 If Volkswagen Phaeton TPMS warning light flashes for 90 seconds when you start the vehicle and then remains illuminated, the TPMS is not functioning properly and you should have it serviced.

 How to reset tire pressure light on Volkswagen Phaeton?